Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors

 \subsection{Robust Tool Use and Error-Driven Synthesis}

-Research in tool utilization has evolved from ensuring syntactic correctness in single-turn interactions~\cite{schick2023toolformer, patil2024gorilla} to maintaining reliability across complex, multi-turn workflows~\cite{qin2023toolllm, yao2022react}.
-As tasks grow in complexity, the capacity to recover from inevitable environment errors (e.g., timeouts, invalid parameters) becomes a defining metric of robustness.
-This requirement is codified in benchmarks like BFCL~\cite{patilberkeley} and StableToolBench~\cite{guo2024stabletoolbench}, which specifically evaluate persistence under error conditions.
+Research in tool utilization has evolved from single-turn syntactic correctness~\cite{schick2023toolformer, patil2024gorilla} to reliability across multi-turn workflows~\cite{qin2023toolllm, yao2022react} and human-level task solving~\cite{webaggregator,cogkernal}.
+As tasks grow more complex, recovery from inevitable environment errors (e.g., timeouts, invalid parameters) becomes a defining metric of robustness, as codified in benchmarks like BFCL~\cite{patilberkeley} and StableToolBench~\cite{guo2024stabletoolbench}.

-To address these challenges, recent approaches have formalized ``diagnosis-and-repair'' mechanisms~\cite{su2025failure, huang2025critictool} or trained models on diverse error scenarios~\cite{vuddanti2025paladin}.
-In parallel, synthetic correction methods, originally proven in reasoning domains~\cite{pan2025lemma, xu2025subtle}, have been adapted to tool-use by frameworks like ToolACE~\cite{liu2024toolace} and LoopTool~\cite{zhang2025looptool} to expand training coverage through model-based synthesis.
+Recent work addresses this via ``diagnosis-and-repair'' mechanisms~\cite{su2025failure, huang2025critictool} or training on diverse error scenarios~\cite{vuddanti2025paladin}.
+Synthetic correction methods, proven in reasoning domains~\cite{pan2025lemma, xu2025subtle}, have been adapted to tool use by frameworks like ToolACE~\cite{liu2024toolace} and LoopTool~\cite{zhang2025looptool} to expand training coverage through model-based synthesis.

-However, a critical limitation persists: these methods predominantly rely on \textit{offline} data construction.
-This creates a temporal mismatch where static training data fails to reflect the model's evolving on-policy error distribution~\cite{kumar2024training, zhang2025looptool}.
-Unlike prior offline synthesis approaches~\cite{pan2025lemma, su2025failure}, our work integrates error simulation directly into the training loop, ensuring alignment with current policy limitations.
+Yet these methods rely predominantly on \textit{offline} data construction, creating a temporal mismatch with the policy's evolving on-policy error distribution~\cite{kumar2024training, zhang2025looptool,fang2025webevolver,li2026cso}.
+Unlike prior offline synthesis~\cite{pan2025lemma, su2025failure}, our work integrates error simulation directly into the training loop, keeping supervision aligned with current policy limitations.